IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 >  Article 3 requires States to undertake to ensure the equal right of men and women to enjoy the Covenant rights [^11]

+#### Non-derogable standard

+Human rights treaties allow States to resitict or limit some human rights under specific, special circumstances.
+For example, under a state of emergency.
+These rights are   [derogable](https://en.wikipedia.org/wiki/Derogability).
+Provisions in human rights treaties of non-discrimiantion and equality between men and women are  not derogable.

 > Article 3 sets **a non-derogable standard** for compliance with the obligations of States parties as set out in articles 6 through 15 of ICESCR [^12]

 ### Which parts of government?

 A state's obligations to men and boys involve all parts of the government and public authorities.

 > All branches of government (executive, legislative and judicial), and other public or governmental authorities, at whatever level-national, regional or local-are in a position to engage the responsibility of the State Party.[^13]

 ## Take necessary steps
+A State's obligations under human rights treaties require them to act to fulfil these obligations.
 The ICCPR requires States to "take the necessary steps"[^14] to provide men their civil and political rights.
 This requirement is "unqualified and of immediate effect.
 A failure to comply with this obligation cannot be justified by reference to political, social, cultural or economic considerations within the State".[^15] Necessary steps include "legislative, judicial, administrative, educative and other appropriate measures."[^16]

+Likewise, the ICESCR requires States to take steps "by all appropriate means" achieve men's full realisation of their economic, cultural and social rights.[^17]

+> The obligation to fulfil requires States parties **to take steps** to ensure that **in practice**, men and women enjoy their economic, social and cultural rights on a basis of equality. [^18]

+#### Progressive realistion
-Likewise, the ICESCR requires States to take steps "by all appropriate means" achieve men's full realisation of their economic, cultural and social rights.[^17] The ICESCR recognises that the  realisation of economic, cultural and social rights cannot happen all at once, and therefore allows for progressive realisation of these rights.
+The ICESCR recognises that the  realisation of economic, cultural and social rights cannot happen all at once, and therefore allows for *progressive realisation* of these rights.
 However, "deliberate, concrete and targeted" steps must be taken to achieve men's equal enjoyment of the Covenant's rights.

-> The obligation to fulfil requires States parties **to take steps** to ensure that **in practice**, men and women enjoy their economic, social and cultural rights on a basis of equality. [^18]
+> The  concept  of  progressive  realization  constitutes  a  recognition  of  the fact  that  full  realization  of  all  economic,  social  and  cultural  rights  will  generally  not be  able  to  be  achieved  in  a  short  period  of  time. ...
+Nevertheless, the fact that realization over time, or in other words progressively, is foreseen under the Covenant should not be misinterpreted as depriving the obligation of all meaningful content.
+It is on the one hand a necessary flexibility device, reflecting the realities of the real world and the difficulties involved for any country in ensuring full realization of economic, social and cultural rights.
+On the other hand, the phrase must be read in the light of the overall objective, indeed the raison d’être, of the Covenant which is to establish clear obligations for States parties in respect of the full realization of the rights in question.
+It thus imposes **an obligation to move as expeditiously and effectively as possible towards that goal**.[^20]

 #### Conduct and result
 States have an obligation to behave (conduct themselves) in a way that promotes and supports human rights, as well as, an obligation to produce human rights results.